Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Robot Training Method

 In addition, if the completion time exceeded the maximum timestep (which we set to 100 timesteps), the episode was terminated and a penalty of $-$500 was given. \item \textit{G + H}: In addition to the metrics used for \textit{G Only}, we applied human motion smoothness to consider the comfort of the user.
 As a quantitative measure of the motion smoothness, we used the spectral arc length~\cite{balasubramanian2011robust}.
 The calculation formula is as follows:

 \end{itemize}

-By setting up two different rewards as above and testing them through user experiments, we indicated the following two aspects.
-First, our trained HPPN have the advantage of training numerous robot policies with various characteristics by utilizing the fact that the simulator based on the HPPN can generate countless virtual human paths.
-Second, observing the actual performance of the two robot policies trained using the \textit{G + H} reward, which considers human convenience, and the \textit{G Only} reward, which does not, the generated episodes based on the HPPN can be deemed sufficiently effective for the development of real-world human-centered robots.
+By setting up the two different rewards as above and evaluating them through user experiments, we can indicate the following two aspects.
+First, our trained HPPN have the advantage of training various types of robot policies that are optimal in different reward formulations by utilizing the fact that the simulator based on the HPPN can generate countless virtual human paths.
+Second, it can be confirmed whether the generated episodes based on the HPPN are effective for the development of real-world human-centered robots by comparing the actual performance of the two robot policies trained using the \textit{G + H} reward, which considers human convenience, and the \textit{G Only} reward, which does not.